timescale/docs/api/counter_zero_time.md

 ---
 api_name: counter_zero_time()
 excerpt: Predict the time when a counter was at zero
+topics: [hyperfunctions]
+keywords: [counters, hyperfunctions, toolkit]
+tags: [least squares, regression, extrapolate]
+api:
   license: community
+  type: function
   toolkit: true
-topic: hyperfunctions
-keywords: [counters, hyperfunctions, toolkit]
-tags: [least squares, regression, extrapolate]
+hyperfunction:
+  family: metric aggregation
+  type: accessor
+  aggregates:
+    - counter_agg()
+# fields below will be deprecated
 api_category: hyperfunction
-api_experimental: false
-hyperfunction_toolkit: true
+toolkit: true
 hyperfunction_family: 'metric aggregation'
 hyperfunction_subfamily: 'counter and gauge aggregation'
 hyperfunction_type: accessor
 ---

 # counter_zero_time() <tag type="toolkit" content="Toolkit" />

 The time at which the counter value is predicted to have been zero based on the least squares fit line computed from the points in the CounterSummary.